next-mad-hatter/rstsp/README.md

    At first run, this will also generate random test data, which needs significant chunk of space -- about 200MB right now.

+   Also takes some time and memory (sometimes over 3GB in our tests).

 ### Plotting test results

    ```